Joeboy/django-sharestuff/README.rst

  * Think further about how users will contact each other once one of them has identified something they want
  * Wanted listings
- * Other implementations

 Status
 ======

 Still lots to do before it's actually useful.
-So far it's possible for users to register and enter offer details, but serving and searching those listings is still TODO.
+So far it's possible for users to register and enter offer details, but searching those listings is still TODO.

 Getting it working
 ==================